Virtual Reality and Palliative Care: How gardens can take away the pain…

 probably one of the most amazing, moving and beautiful experiences I have witnessed.
 It took him back to a time when he was able to dive…a sport he really loved,” reports Gillian, Head of Quality and Clinical Practice at Marie Curie Hospice, Newcastle.

-Nearly all patients who has used the VR have found a positive experience with many requesting VR on subsequent visits.
+Nearly all patients who have used the VR have found a positive experience with many requesting VR on subsequent visits.

 This story forms part of our Gardens and Health Week 2021 content.